 Line 12.
 During the year, \$250 owed to the partnership was determined to be a wholly worthless business bad debt.
-The \$250 is shown on line 12.
-If this had been a non-business bad debt, it would be included in the partnership's separately stated short-term capital loss.
+The \$250 is shown on this line.
+(If this had been a non-business bad debt, it would have been reported in Part I of Schedule D (Form 1065) and included separately on Schedules K and K-1, line 7, as a stated short-term capital loss.)